vkili/blog/_posts/2020-09-29-cron-security.md

 ------------- Minute (0 - 59)
 ```

-For example, this crontab entry tells the system to "cd" into the directory where I store security scripts and run the "scan.sh" shell script every day at 9:30 pm.
+For example, this crontab entry tells the system to `cd` into the directory where I store security scripts and run the `scan.sh` shell script every day at 9:30 pm.
 (The wildcard character "\*" means "all".)

 ```
 30 21 * * * cd /Users/vickie/scripts/security; ./scan.sh